Receiving a cancer diagnosis for your beloved pet is stressful and scary. It’s only natural to be anxious and full of questions and concerns.

 Unfortunately, the outlook for dogs diagnosed with stomach cancer is poor.
 Most dogs live for approximately 6 months after a diagnosis of stomach cancer.

 A lot depends on the size, severity, and type of tumor, but sadly most cases are found after the cancer has spread to other areas in the later stages.

 Can Stomach Cancer in Dogs Be Treated Naturally?

 If your pup is sick, you of course want to do everything you can to help him/her.
 After receiving your diagnosis, your veterinarian may have recommended surgery, chemotherapy, and/or radiation as treatment for stomach cancer in dogs.

 We know that you want the best treatment possible for your pup, and so do we.
 You’re probably wondering if there are any natural remedies for treating stomach cancer in dogs - and there are!

-Here at HomeoAnimal, we are dedicated to finding natural treatments that work.
-That is why we have worked so hard to design PIPTOPET : a natural remedy with antiviral and antibiotic properties designed to boost your dog’s immune system.
+Here at HomeoAnimal, we are dedicated to finding natural products for animals.
+That is why we have worked so hard to design PIPTOPET : a natural product with antiviral and antibiotic properties designed to boost your dog’s immune system.

 It is very hard to deal with a cancer diagnosis for your beloved pet.
 With the right information, though, I hope you can be better equipped to fight this battle alongside them!